Remapping the Rover MEMS3 ECU

 those described here, there are many other tables and scalars in the ECU, all

 of which are accessible through the tool.
-There is however very little
+There is however very little information

-modified engine.
-There are no keys or axis labels for the tables inside the
+There are no keys or axis labels for the tables inside the ECU, all you get is

-ECU, all you get is a table of numbers, so I’ve had to work out what they do by
+a table of numbers, so I’ve had to work out what they do by changing them and

-of elimination and a lot of head-scratching, searching for patterns in what I
+a lot of head-scratching, searching for patterns in what I see etc. The scalar

-see etc. The scalar numbers are even harder to identify as all you get is one
+numbers are even harder to identify as all you get is one number.
+For example

-number.
-For example the number 7000 appears many times in the scalar data, one
+the number 7000 appears many times in the scalar data, one of them is the rev

-of them is the rev limit and the others are not.
-I will continue to search for
+limit and the others are not.
+I will continue to search for further

-further identifiable tables and features.
+identifiable tables and features.

 There is considerable variation between